khawlaalmar/AI701_Project_G22/README.md

 #### Datasets
 - Restaurant reviews.csv: Dataset used for the whole project.
 Obtained from: https://www.kaggle.com/datasets/joebeachcapital/restaurant-reviews?resource=download
-- df_cleaned_bert.csv: Preprocessed dataset for BERT.
+- df_balanced.csv: Preprocessed dataset for BERT.

 ### Instructions to Run
 1. Download the Repository